tlelacheur/MrLashMaths/content/year9/probability/lesson6.md

 The relative frequency (the ratio of positive outcomes of an experiment) can be used to determine the experimental probability of an outcome.

-If the probability of an outcome is unknown, an experiment can be conducted to see often often the desired outcome occurs.
+If the probability of an outcome is unknown, an experiment can be conducted to see how often the desired outcome occurs.
 As the *sample size* increases the *experimental* probability *tends* towards the *theoretical* probability.

 $$\text{Relative Frequency}=\dfrac{\text{Positive Outcomes}}{\text{Number of Trials}}$$